Chartar

-Guneychartar (Ճարտար; Güneyçartar) is a village in the Khojavend District of Azerbaijan, in the region of Nagorno-Karabakh.
+Chartar (Ճարտար; Çartar) is an Armenian town in the region of Nagorno-Karabakh, Azerbaijan.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The town had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The town had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 Etymology

 The name Chartar is of Armenian origin, meaning "dexterous, crafty".